jbogard/ddd-theory-and-practice-workshop-exercises/exercise-2.md

 ## Goals

-In this exercise, we will add a new attribute to our catalog items - weight - and display it
+In this exercise, we will add a new attribute to our catalog items - weight - and display it.

+This exercise modifies one of the "simple" domains, a supporting subdomain.
+It has a simplified architecture, but still has clean code and good test coverage.

 ### Prerequisite - install .NET EF Global tools